 Optional Wisconsin employee handbook policies

-In addition to the ten state-specific required policies, employers in Wisconsin can also include optional policies like:
+In addition to the eleven state-specific required policies, employers in Wisconsin can also include optional policies like:

 • Affinity Group Policy